 Before installing the devices, be sure to turn off the devices and your computer.
 Unplug the power cord from the power outlet to prevent damage to the devices.

 10) D_LED1/D_LED2 (Addressable LED Strip Headers)

-The headers can be used to connect a standard 5050 addressable LED strip, with maximum power rating of 5A (12V or 5V) and maximum number of 1000 LEDs.
-There are 12V and 5V addressable LED strips.
-Be sure to verify the voltage requirements of your addressable LED strip and set the DLED_V_SW1 and DLED_V_SW2 jumpers accordingly.
+The headers can be used to connect a standard 5050 addressable LED strip, with maximum power rating of 5A (5V) and maximum number of 1000 LEDs.